Ex-GOP candidate arrested in KY says he was rescuing horses

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+“Crazy that we live in a country where you can be arrested for rescuing a starving animal,” he said in the post.

-Bostic lost his bid for Congress in a 2013 GOP primary runoff with former Gov. Mark Sanford.
+In his mugshot, Bostic is wearing a campaign T-shirt from his 2013 unsuccessful bid for Congress, when he lost the GOP primary runoff to former Gov. Mark Sanford.
+Bostic, an attorney, served on county council for eight years until 2009.

-The Marine veteran owns Peaceful Way, a 35-acre farm in Ravenel that offers activities including horseback riding.
+The Marine veteran owns Peaceful Way , a 35-acre farm in Ravenel that offers activities including horseback riding.

+Ginny Grulke, director of the nonprofit Appalachian Horse Center, said that it’s common practice in mountainous Kentucky to let horses roam free to graze.
+But the Great Recession brought problems, as some owners stopped delivering hay during winter months.
+While most of the horses remain well fed, some struggle to find nourishment, she told The Post and Courier of Charleston.

+It can be difficult to tell which horses have owners, which are abandoned and which were born wild, but locals usually know, she said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.